-- 1.1 This document summarises the CMP212 Modification Proposal and the Workgroup's discussions and conclusions. - 1.2 CMP211 seeks to align the compensation calculations for 'All other Relevant Interruptions' with 'Relevant Interruption arising as result of an Emergency Deenergisation Instruction'.
+- 0 - 1.1 This document summarises the CMP211 Modification Proposal, the Workgroup's discussions and conclusions, responses to the Code Administrator consultation and the Panel's determination. - 1.2 CMP211 seeks to align the compensation calculations for 'All other Relevant Interruptions' with 'Relevant Interruption arising as result of an Emergency Deenergisation Instruction'.
 The calculations are detailed in Section 11 of the CUSC under the definition of 'Interruption Payment'. - 1.3 CMP211 was raised by National Grid Electricity Transmission plc (NGET) following discussions at the BSSG (Balancing Services Standing Group), which had discussed the CUSC defect which the modification seeks to rectify. - 1.4 CMP211 was submitted to the CUSC Modifications Panel for their consideration on 29 June 2012.
 The Panel determined that the proposal should be considered by a Workgroup and that the Workgroup should report back to the October Panel.
 This included a 20 day Workgroup Consultation period.
-The Panel also provided an initial view that it should be progressed under the Self-governance route. - 1.5 The CUSC Modification Panel directed the Workgroup to consider and report on the following issue: - More robust reference in the legal text to System Buy Price (SBP) - 1.6 The Workgroup met on 31 July 2012 and the members accepted the Terms of Reference.
+The Panel also provided an initial view that it should be progressed under the Self-governance route and submitted a Self-governance Statement to Ofgem on 2nd July 2012. - 1.5 The CUSC Modification Panel directed the Workgroup to consider and report on the following issue: - More robust reference in the legal text to System Buy Price (SBP) - 1.6 The Workgroup met on 31 July 2012 and the members accepted the Terms of Reference.
 A copy of the Terms of Reference is attached in Annex 1 of this document.
 The Workgroup considered the issues raised by the CUSC Modification Proposal and worked through the Terms of Reference.
 The Workgroup's discussions are documented in section 4 of this report. - 1.7 A final Workgroup meeting was held on the 2nd October 2012.
 The Workgroup's discussions from both the initial meeting and the final meeting are documented in section 4 of this report.
 A summary of the Workgroup voting is set out below with further details in section 7.
 All Workgroup voting members (5) felt the modification was better than the CUSC baseline.